hmans/statery/README.md

 ### Subscribing to updates imperatively

 Use a store's `subscribe` function to register a callback that will be executed every time a specific property is changed.
+Listeners will be passed both the new as well as the previous value as arguments.

 ```ts
 const store = makeStore({ count: 0 })